-A member of staff, supply staff or volunteer will only be suspended if there is no reasonable alternative.
-If suspension is deemed appropriate, the reasons and justification will be recorded and the member of staff notified of those reasons in writing within one working day.
-Appropriate support will be provided for the suspended individual and contact details provided.
-Social contact with colleagues and friends should not be prevented unless there is evidence to suggest that such contact is likely to be prejudicial to the gathering and presentation of evidence.
+Hence, a member of staff, supply staff or volunteer will only be suspended if there is no reasonable alternative.
+If suspension is deemed appropriate, the reasons and justification will be recorded; this will include what alternatives to suspension have been considered and why they were rejected.
+The member of staff will be notified of the suspension and associated reasons in writing within one working day.